 Only COVID-19 PCR or rapid antigen test results provided by certified healthcare providers, including private providers will be accepted.
 A self-administered take-home rapid antigen test will not be accepted as valid proof of negative COVID-19 test results.
 The cost for all proof of negative test results will be the responsibility of the individual.

-Mosaic Place/Moose Jaw Ford Curling Centre will not retain or store any proof of vaccination or medical information.
+Moose Jaw Events Centre/Moose Jaw Curling Centre will not retain or store any proof of vaccination or medical information.
 Participants required to show proof of vaccination will be asked to sign an attestation of vaccination which will clear them to play for the duration of the season.

 Other Enhanced Protocols

 Your safety and well-being are a top priority!
-Mosaic Place has obtained it’s Global Biorisk Advisory Council® (GBAC) STAR™ accreditation, the gold standard for prepared facilities.
-Under the guidance of GBAC, a Division of ISSA, the worldwide cleaning industry association, Mosaic Place has implemented the most stringent protocols for cleaning, disinfection, and infectious disease prevention.
+Moose Jaw Events Centre has obtained it’s Global Biorisk Advisory Council® (GBAC) STAR™ accreditation, the gold standard for prepared facilities.
+Under the guidance of GBAC, a Division of ISSA, the worldwide cleaning industry association, Moose Jaw Events Centre has implemented the most stringent protocols for cleaning, disinfection, and infectious disease prevention.
 More information on our GBAC Star accreditation can be on our website.
 Additionally, sanitization and added disinfectant runs have been put in place to keep our guests healthy and curling.

-• Mandatory masking while in the lobbies, entering and exiting Mosaic Place and the Moose Jaw Ford Curling Centre, going to and from bathrooms and any other areas.
+• Mandatory masking while in the lobbies, entering and exiting Moose Jaw Events Centre and the Moose Jaw Curling Centre, going to and from bathrooms and any other areas.

 • Doors will still be labelled for ingress and egress for access into curling lobby and onto the ice surface